 For children, where two or more children fulfil the same criterion, priority will be given to the child who lives nearer to the preferred school.
-Home to school distances in a tie break will be measured by a straight-line measurement as determined by Cornwall Councils nominated Geographical Information System.
+Home to school distances in a tie break will be measured by a straight-line measurement as determined by Capita One and supported by Cornwall Councils nominated Geographical Information System.
 Measurements will be between your home address (the centre of the main building on the property) and the main gate of the school.